Hockey East

 UConn would pick up the game-winner after junior forward Ashley Allard picked off a clearing effort at center ice to set up a 3-on-2 rush.
 Allard was able to set up sophomore forward Claire Murdoch for a shot from the slot.
 Jönsson made the initial save but Josifovic was able to bury the rebound to give UConn its second Hockey East title in the least three seasons.

-Chan was named the Most Valuable Player of the Hockey East Tournament after making a career-high 57 saves in the championship game and stopping 104 of 107 shots across the tournament.
+Chan was named the Most Valuable Player of the Hockey East Tournament after making a career-high 57 saves in the championship game (33 of which came in the two overtime periods) and stopping 104 of 107 shots across the tournament.
 Jönsson also set a career-high with 53 saves.

 Chan, Murdoch and Josifovic were slected to the All-Tournament team along with Julia Stephen (Jr., D, UConn), Jules Constantinople (Sr., D, NU) and Morgan Jackson (So., F, NU).